-“The biggest treatment we have — the top of the line, so to speak, — is IVF, at least for the foreseeable future,” says OB/GYN Rebecca Flyckt, MD, a fertility specialist at Cleveland Clinic.
+“The biggest treatment we have — the top of the line, so to speak, — is IVF, at least for the foreseeable future,” says fertility specialist Rebecca Flyckt, MD.

 IVF is a type of assisted reproductive technology (ART) with a higher fertility rate than other treatments, says Dr. Flyckt.
 Depending on the woman’s age, the likelihood that she will deliver a baby through the IVF process averages from about 31 to 41 percent and can be as high as 65 percent.